Lionel Groulx: Economic protectionism

-Groulx was later remembered both for his strong case in favour of economic reconquest of Quebec by French Canadians, defense of the French language, and pioneer work as the first chair of Canadian history in Quebec (Université de Montréal; see Ronald Rudin, Making History in Twentieth Century Quebec, University of Toronto Press, 1997.
-ISBN 9780802078384).
-Rudin underscores Groulx's founding role in scholarly History with the development of the Montréal History Department.
+Groulx was later remembered both for his strong case in favour of the economic advancement of French Canadians in Quebec, defense of the French language, and pioneer work as the first chair of Canadian history in Quebec.
 Groulx founded the Institut d'histoire d'Amérique française in 1946, an institute located in Montreal devoted to the historical study of Quebec and of the French presence in the Americas and the publication of La revue d'histoire de l'Amérique française, still today arguably the main publication for professional historians in Quebec.
 His main intellectual contribution was to create a rapprochement between nationalism and the Catholic religion, blunting the hostility between nationalists and the Church that had existed in the nineteenth century.

 Later influence

 Through his writings and teaching at the university and his association with the intellectual elite of Quebec, he had a profound influence on many people (such as Michel Chartrand and Camille Laurin).
 However, many of the young intellectuals he influenced often did not share his conservative ideology (such as his successor at the University of Montreal).
 Groulx's traditionalist, religious form of Québécois nationalism, known as clerico-nationalism, influenced Quebec society into the 1950s.

 Collège Lionel-Groulx, Lionel Groulx Avenue and the Lionel Groulx metro station are named in his honour.

-In June 2020, in the wake of global anti-racism and anti-police brutality protests, a petition was launched by Montréalers asking the city government to rename the Lionel-Groulx métro station after the African-Canadian jazz pianist Oscar Peterson.
-Peterson grew up in the Little Burgundy area of Montreal where the station is located.
+In June 2020, in the wake of global anti-racism and anti-police brutality protests, a group of Montrealers launched a petition asking the city government to rename the Lionel-Groulx Metro station after the African-Canadian jazz pianist Oscar Peterson.
+Supporters believed that Groulx should not be honoured because he had made antisemitic remarks against Jewish immigrants in Montreal.
+Since Petersen grew up in the Little Burgundy area of Montreal where the station is located, they considered him a better candidate for the honour.

 A counter petition also circulated, asking Montreal to retain the name, claiming that deleting Groulx's name from the station would be "a consent to amnesia and a reshaping of our past."
-The City kept the status quo, asserting that a moratorium on changing station names had been in place since 2006.
+The city kept the status quo, asserting that a moratorium on changing station names had been in place since 2006.